45Drives/ceph/src/tools/FKHencrypt/README.md

-This API adds cryptography functionality to the Ceph cluser through "rados" API.
+This API adds cryptography functionality to the Ceph cluser through "FKHENC" API.

 Instruction:

-Clone "fkhpacific" git repository, following the repository instruction, install and deploy Ceph cluster.
+Clone "fkhpacific" branch, follow the repository install instruction, afterward deploy a Ceph cluster.
+For storig a file encrypted, try following command:

-Example: FKHENC put object1 file1 -p pool01
+ "FKHENC put object1 file1 -p pool01"

-This command, stores the "file1" encrypted into the "object1/pool01"  through "FKHENC" API.
+This command, stores the "file1" encrypted into the "object1" of "pool01"  through "FKHENC" API.